-If you are staying several days in Venice, I strongly recommend that you set aside half a day to visit the other most important and beautiful islands of the Venetian lagoon: Murano, Burano and Torcello.
+If you are going to spend several days in Venice, I strongly recommend that you reserve half a day to visit the other most important and beautiful islands of the Venetian lagoon: Murano, Burano and Torcello.

-Visit to a glass factory in Murano with glass blowing demonstration
+Visit a glass factory in Murano with glass blowing demonstration

 This is the most economical way to discover how the famous Murano glass is worked.
-This ticket includes the excursion to Murano with glassblowing demonstration, half an hour long and in Spanish.
-However, you will have to get to Murano and then return to Venice on your own and aboard one of the many vaporettos that make the trip several times a day (you can check the schedules of the vaporettos and how they work on the official website).
+This activity includes the glass blowing demonstration, half an hour long and in English.
+However, you will have to get to Murano and then return to Venice on your own and aboard one of the many vaporettos that make the trip several times a day (you can get your transport pass in Venice that includes the trip to Murano, among other nearby islands).

 - You will understand why the glass from the island of Murano is considered the best handcrafted glass in the world.